 Maintain Your Independence Exercise Classes

-Monday classes take place at the Community Hall, 4418 Bedwell Harbour Road.
+Monday and Wednesday classes take place at the Community Hall, 4418 Bedwell Harbour Road.

 This moderately paced class teaches foundational yoga shapes, introducing breath and the ability to flow from one posture to the next.
 With a focus on alignment, pranayama (awareness of breath), guided meditation, and a rooted sense of Joy and Play.
 You will build strength and mobility, flexibility and balance, while gaining range of motion in your joints and spine.